serenity-is/docs/api/js/corelib/@serenity-is/namespaces/Fluent/functions/off.md

 `EventTarget`

-The target element
+Target element.

 #### type

 `string`

-The type of the event.
-It can include a ".namespace" similar to jQuery.
+Event type; may include a `.namespace`.

 #### selector?

 `string`

+Delegation selector used when the listener was added.

 #### delegationHandler?

 `Function`

+Delegated handler to remove.

 ### Returns

 `void`

+`void`.